Leonards03/Leonards03/README.md

 ### Yahallo!

-- 🌱 I’m currently learning Mobile Development (Android/Flutter)
+- 🌱 I’m currently learning Mobile Development (Android)

 <!--
 **Leonards03/Leonards03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.